 As a writer, you need to learn how to deal with unfair criticism and negative feedback.
 While in 99% of cases, criticism is constructive, destructive criticism is very hard to swallow.
 So you need ways to deal with it.

 So what do you do when the brickbats start arriving?

-By that I mean, never enter into an argument or try to justify yourself with emotive reactions online, because people who post very negative reviews or insulting comments are usually attention seekers and thrive on knowing they have succeeded.
+By that I mean, never enter into an argument or try to justify yourself with emotive reactions online.
+People who post very mean reviews or insulting negative comments are usually attention seekers and thrive on knowing they have succeeded.
 So don’t give them that satisfaction.